vineethmn/vaultwarden-docker-compose/README.md

     Keep this token secret as it will be used as the password to access the admin area of your server.

+5. Bring the `vaultwarden` container up

+    ```bash
+    docker compose up -d
+    ```

-5. Follow the instructions in the [Vaultwarden Wiki](https://github.com/dani-garcia/vaultwarden/wiki) for additional configuration and usage details.
+6. Follow the instructions in the [Vaultwarden Wiki](https://github.com/dani-garcia/vaultwarden/wiki) for additional configuration and usage details.

 ## Security Note